Radiant barrier: Window treatments

-Windows glass can be coated to achieve low emissivity or “low-e”.
+Window glass can be coated to achieve low emissivity or "low-e".
 Some windows use laminate polyester film where at least one layer has been metalized using a process called sputtering.
 Sputtering occurs when a metal, most often aluminum, is vaporized and the polyester film is passed through it.
 This process can be adjusted to control the amount of metal that ultimately coats the surface of the film.

 These metalized films are applied to one or more surfaces of the glass to resist the transfer of radiant heat, yet the films are so thin that they allow visible light to pass through.
 Since the thin coatings are fragile and can be damaged when exposed to air and moisture, manufacturers typically use multiple pane windows.
 While films are typically applied to the glass during manufacturing, some films may be available for homeowners to apply themselves.
 Homeowner-applied window films are typically expected to last 10–15 years.